ghnatiuk/consuming-gherkin/presentation/bdd_with_ragel/01_slide.md

 !SLIDE bullets incremental
 # Tips and Tricks
-.notes Remember regex == state machine, so inherently event driven
+.notes Remember regex == state machine, so inherently event driven .notes Acceptance: when Ragel finishes its work and the current state is not less than the final lexer state

 * Externalize proof of acceptance
 * Parameterize the ctor with object that receives events